Creating test VMs via GitLab CI

 -

-In the browser, open the following link:
+In your browser, open this link:

 http://<public_IP_address_of_created_VM>/test/?text=hello_world